picolino/PopugJira/readme.md

 Used as client application for user's browser.
 Communicates with all microservices

+### Other
+**PopugJira.Microservice** - library, contains base logic for every microservice.
+Just for simplify building new microservices.

+**PopugJira.AutoDI** - library, contains logic for automatic dependency injection.

+**PopugJira.Common** - library, contains other shared logic

+**PopugJira.EventBus** - library, contains schema registry for events and base logic for event bus.

 ## Event bus
 Each microservice uses shared RabbitMQ instance.

 ## Databases
 Each microservice contains separated SQLite database and manipulates data only within that database.

+All databases places into PopugJira (blazor) project folder during initialization of each service.

 ## Quick Start
 1. Deploy shared RabbitMQ instance